google/xls/README.md

     Generic data structures used in XLS that augment standard libraries; e.g.
     BDDs, union find, min cut, etc.
   * [`delay_model`](https://github.com/google/xls/tree/main/xls/delay_model):
-    Functionality for characterizing, describing, and interpolating data delay for XLS IR operations on a target backend process.
+    Functionality to characterize, describe, and interpolate data delay for XLS IR operations on a target backend process.
 Already-characterized descriptions are placed in `xls/delay_model/models` and can be referred to via command line flags.